Morningstar88/SE-Asian-Racism/README.md

 What are your thoughts on Ni Luh Putu?
 The online influencer.
 To me, she's an opportunistic xenophobe.
 Weaponising bule misconduct to further her political ambitions.
 Social cohesion be damned.

+*

+White guy.
+It happened at a few of the temples.
+Besakih was the worst.
+I actually had three guys surround me and tell me I had to pay them each to enter the temple.
+I refused and left.
+I reported it to one of the leaders at another temple.
+He said there have been issues there for awhile, and it was giving visitors a terrible experience that would hurt Bali's reputation long term.
+Not sure if anything was ever done about it.